valdelama/valdelama/content/blog/adding-classes-to-react-components.md

 )
 ```

-Resultant HTML will look something like this depending on how you set things up with webpack:
+The resultant HTML will look something like this depending on how you set things up with webpack:

 ```javascript
 <div class="Panel_panel">…</div>